appsinacup/godot-box2d/README.md

 - Improves joints by [predictive joint limits](https://box2d.org/posts/2020/04/predictive-joint-limits/).

 - Box2D is binary deterministic.
 Godot Box2D should also be binary deterministic, however no such tests were run yet.

-# Limitations

-- Having non symetrical physics mask/layers results in collision on both bodies.
-- Circles and capsules only support uniform scaling and don't support skewing.
-- Mass works as density instead of total mass.

 # Roadmap